MSledzinski/ParityPoA-PoC/README.md

-Simple setup for Parity POA chain
+Simple consortium setup - 3 nodes with Parity nodes, with Proof Of Authority consensus

-Work in progress, TODOs:
- - generate accounts
- - bootstrap many nodes (docker compose)
- - create 'consortium'
- - secrets

 Node bootstrap procedure, based on: